mikedlowis/rscons/README.md

 Rscons ships with a number of builders:

+* Command, which executes a user-defined command to produce the target
 * CFile, which builds a C or C++ source file from a lex or yacc input file
 * Disassemble, which disassembles an object file to a disassembly listing
 * Library, which collects object files into a static library archive file